yokoyamatoyou/knowledgeplus_design/docs/integration_plan.md

   - Record results for each phase in this file after tests run so that the state before coding is preserved.
   - Update the README with instructions on how to run the test suite using `pytest`.

+### Phase 6 Implementation

+The chat and FAQ interfaces have been enabled in `unified_app.py`.
+Chat mode keeps conversation history in the session and answers using search results from the knowledge base.
+FAQ mode calls `generate_faqs_from_chunks()` and refreshes the index so generated questions become searchable.

 ### Additional Repository Guidance

 The following notes summarize recent advice and checks to keep this repository consistent.